Chemotherapy doesn’t usually have a permanent effect on your sex life.

 Most of these side effects are temporary, but treatments are available.
 These include hormone replacement and drugs to help you get and maintain an erection.

 Always use reliable contraception during your treatment.
 It is not advisable for your partner to become pregnant, as the treatment drugs could harm the baby.

-It is not known for sure whether or not chemotherapy drugs can be passed on through semen or secretions from the vagina.
-Because of this doctors advise people to use a barrier method (such as condoms, femidoms or dental dams) if you have sex during treatment.
+It is not known for sure whether chemotherapy drugs can be passed on through semen or secretions from the vagina.
+Because of this some doctors advise people to use a barrier method (such as condoms, femidoms or dental dams) if you have sex during treatment.
 This applies to vaginal, anal or oral sex.

 Generally, doctors advise a barrier method only for the time you are actually having the treatment and for about a week after your treatment.

 Advice like this can be worrying, but this does not mean that you have to avoid being intimate with your partner.
 You can still have close contact with your partner and continue to enjoy sex.